5-list-coloring planar graphs with distant precolored vertices: The conjecture of Albertson

 Consequently, every vertex has at most two neighbors in $M$.
 Furthermore, each vertex in $V(H)$ other than $v$ has at most one neighbor in $M$, by \refclaim{cl-v-chords}.
 Let $\theta$ be an $L$-coloring of the subgraph of $G$ induced by $M$.
 If $v$ is the only neighbor of $x$ in $V(H)$, then let $G'$ be the graph obtained from $G-M$ by splitting $v$ into two vertices $v'$ and $v''$ adjacent to $x$, with other neighbors of $v$ distributed between $v'$ and $v''$ in the planar way.
 Let $L'$ be the list assignment such that $L'(v')=L'(v'')$ consists of a single color in $S(v)$ distinct from the colors of the neighbors of $v$ in $M$ according to $\theta$ and $L'(z)=L(z)\setminus\{\theta(t): t\in M, tz\in E(G)\}$ for any other vertex $z\in V(G')$.
 If $x$ has at least two neighbors in $V(H)$, then by \refclaim{cl-v-2chord}, it has exactly two such neighbors $v'$ and $v''$ and $v'v''\in E(G)$.
-In this case, let $G'=G-M-v'v''$, and let $L'$ be defined as before for vertices other than $v'$ and $v''$, with the lists of $v'$ and $v''$ chosen to consist of a single color distinct from each other and the colors of their neighbors in $M$.
+In this case, let $G'=G-M-v'v''$, and let $L'$ be defined as before for vertices other than $v'$ and $v''$, with the lists of $v'$ and $v''$ chosen to consist of a single color distinct from each other and the colors of their neighbors in $M\cup\{x\}$.
 Let $P'=v'xv''$.
-Note that each vertex of $G'$ not in $P'$ has list of size at least three, and all internal vertices have lists of size five.
+Note that each vertex of $G'$ not in $P'$ has a list of size at least three, and all internal vertices have lists of size five.
+Since any $L'$-coloring of $G'$ together with $\theta$ would give an $L$-coloring of $G$, no such $L'$-coloring exists.
 By Lemma~\ref{lemma-extthom}, $G'$ contains an even fan procession $F$ with base $P'$ and $L'$ is a dangerous assignment for it.